lyxell/logifix/README.md

 ## Implemented rules

-SquareLog can currently repair violations for the following SonarQube rules:
+SquareLog can currently fix violations for the following SonarQube rules:

 * [S1125 - Boolean literals should not be redundant](https://github.com/lyxell/squarelog/blob/master/rules/1125.dl)